fuckyoustan/fuckyoustan/README.md

 ## Fun Facts
 - Can mod Android while rage quitting ranked matches.
 Multitasking, baby.
 - Bugs?
 Nah bro, that’s “advanced features.”
-- Social media?
-Nah, gotta keep the air of mystery.

 ## Support

 Wanna chat about mods, bugs, or how to totally not brick your device?
-Hit up my repo.
+Hit up my telegram channel .
 Pull requests, issues, or dropping a star always welcome (and lowkey expected).